Skip to Content

 What to Do When There’s a Leak in Your Cumming Rental Home

-If you see or hear water coming from somewhere it shouldn’t, your first course of action is to shut the water off.
-If the leak is coming from a faucet or appliance, you may be able to shut off the water simply by turning the handle or powering it off.
-You might have to shut off the main water supply to the house if you discover that the leak is serious.
-To do so, locate your water main shut-off valve.
-This could be your basement, utility room, or outside the home.
-Afterward, use a wrench and some pliers to turn the valve until the water stops flowing.
+If the leak is more severe, however, you’ll need to turn off the main water supply to the house.
+To do so, find your main water shut-off valve.
+It could be in the basement, utility room, or outside the house.
+Next, use a wrench and pliers to turn the valve until the water stops flowing.

-Would you like to trade in your current Cumming rental home for one that is maintained year-round by qualified professionals?
-Real Property Management North Point can help!
-Visit our website to check out our listings or give us a call at 404-341-2102.
+Would you like to exchange your current Cumming rental home for one maintained year-round by qualified professionals?
+Real Property Management North Point is here to assist!
+Visit our website to view our listings or give us a call at 404-905-9455.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.